 Things to Consider

 When choosing a solar irrigation controller for sprinkler systems, the flexibility of the timer is vital.
-A basic timer would activate and deactivate the sprinklers a couple of times a day – a rigid routine.
-But with a timer that has a flexible function, you can customize the frequency and intervals between the sprinkler activity.
+A basic timer would activate and deactivate the sprinklers several times daily – a rigid routine.
+But with a flexible function timer, you can customize the frequency and intervals between the sprinkler activity.

 The quality of the panel that comes with your controller will determine how reliable it is.
 A high-quality solar panel will offer high efficiency and sufficient power output.
 This way, the controller will always have enough juice to run.